facebook/react/packages/react-events/docs/Press.md

 ### onPressEnd: (e: PressEvent) => void

 Called once the element is no longer pressed (because the press was released, cancelled, or moved beyond the hit bounds).
-If the press starts again before the `delayPressEnd` threshold is exceeded then the delay is reset to prevent `onPressEnd` being called during a press.

 ### onPressMove: (e: PressEvent) => void

-Called when a press moves within the hit bounds of the element. `onPressMove` is called immediately and doesn't wait for delayed `onPressStart`.
+Called when a press moves within the hit bounds of the element.
 Never called for keyboard-initiated press events.

 ### onPressStart: (e: PressEvent) => void

 Called once the element is pressed down.
-If the press is released before the `delayPressStart` threshold is exceeded then the delay is cut short and `onPressStart` is called immediately.

 ### pressRetentionOffset: PressOffset